Nigerian Law Forum

 Traditional marriage usually involves a wedding ceremony where the couples are united.
 The marriage ceremony usually takes place at the bride's family residence.
 Family members of both couples are usually present at the ceremony.
 Traditional marriage ceremony usually goes along with celebration and it could take quite long.

-Ceremony in statutory marriage could take place at the Court, registry, or licensed place of worship.
+Ceremony in statutory marriage could take place at the Court, registry, or a licensed place of worshipSee section 6(1) of the Marriage Act 1914. (e.g. church).
 Details of the marriage will then be entered in the marriage registry.

 Marriage ceremonies at the Court or registry usually take less time in comparison to traditional wedding ceremonies.
 However, it is quite common for parties to conduct a lengthy celebration at designated places thereafter.